 - Malaria: Not a major threat in South Africa.
 In the rainy season, areas around Kruger and the north are at mild risk of malaria.

-- Stay Connected: Vodacom, Telcom, OneCell, and MTN are the cell phone and internet providers.
-Check here for more information.
+- Stay Connected: Vodacom, Telcom, OneCell, and MTN are cell phone and internet providers.

-- Tipping: This is a tipping country and visitors should expect to tip for anything from a lunch out, to gas station attendants, to security guards in parking lots.
-Tips to car guards can be anything between 2 and 10 ZAR while 10% is the norm for waitstaff.
+- Tipping: This is a tipping country, and visitors should expect to tip for anything from a lunch out, to gas station attendants, to security guards in parking lots.
+Tips to car guards can be anything between 2 and 10 ZAR, while 10% is the norm for waitstaff.

 Book A Safari in South Africa

-Traditionally if you wanted to book a safari you’d have to go to a travel agent and have them book your safari for you.
-They made suggestions for camps and lodges then presented you with a large bill.
+Traditionally if you wanted to book a safari, you’d have to go to a travel agent and have them book your safari for you.
+They suggest camps and lodges and then present you with a large bill.
 Most of the industry still operates in this fashion.

 However, Timbuktu is a new platform that allows you to select the lodges you’d like and see the pricing per day that way you can select the best itinerary for yourself.
 They will then contact the lodges and help you through booking your safari.
-With experts on staff, they can also provide suggestions and arrange the little details much like a travel agent.
+Experts on staff can also provide suggestions and arrange the little details like a travel agent.